mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 I can't say it will be missed.

 Java 8 is... okay I guess (since it has closures).
-But Java can't compete with Kotlin and will have difficult times in the future; it doesn't make its position much worse by tainting itself by Spring.
+But Java can't compete with Kotlin and will have difficult times in the future; it makes its position much worse by tainting itself by Spring.

 Java with Spring will die for sure.
 Java without Spring will probably die too,